Egypt's ex-president Mursi buried in Cairo, Islamists mourn

-CAIRO (Reuters) - Egypt’s former president Mohamed Mursi was buried in a small family ceremony in Cairo early on Tuesday, a day after he suffered a fatal heart attack in court, his sons said, as tributes poured in on social media.
+CAIRO (Reuters) - Egypt’s Islamist ex-president Mohamed Mursi was buried in a small family ceremony early on Tuesday a day after he suffered a fatal heart attack in court, his sons said, as supporters posted messages of grief and anger.

-The first democratically elected head of state in Egypt’s modern history, who was deposed by the army in 2013, was laid to rest next to the graves of other leading members of the now-banned Muslim Brotherhood, Abdullah Mohamed Mursi told Reuters.
+The first democratically elected head of state in Egypt’s modern history, who was deposed by the army in 2013, was laid to rest in Cairo next to the graves of other leaders of the now-banned Muslim Brotherhood, Abdullah Mohamed Mursi told Reuters.

 “We washed his noble body at Tora prison hospital, read prayers for him at the prison hospital”, another son, Ahmed Mursi, wrote on Facebook.

 The Muslim Brotherhood has described Mursi’s death as a “full-fledged murder” and called for mass gatherings to mark his passing.

-The streets of Egypt’s capital - where authorities have cracked down on Islamists since Mursi’s ousting - were quiet on Tuesday morning.
-But Turkey, which supported Mursi’s Islamist presidency, said it would hold symbolic funerals across its 81 provinces later in the day.
+Egyptian officials have denied accusations that his health was neglected.

+Life appeared normal in Egypt’s capital, where authorities have cracked down on Islamists and other opponents since Mursi’s overthrow.
+Egyptian media, which is tightly controlled, gave the news little attention - only one newspaper, the privately owned Al-Masry Al-Youm, mentioned him on its front page.

+But hundreds of Muslim Brotherhood members took to the streets of Turkey’s capital and Istanbul, some of them blaming Cairo authorities for the death.

-Other former allies of Mursi and opponents of Egypt’s current president, former army chief Abdel Fattah al-Sisi, expressed their condolences in social media posts, some condemning the conditions in which Mursi had been held.
+Other former allies of Mursi and opponents of Egypt’s current president, former army chief Abdel Fattah al-Sisi, expressed their condolences on social media, some condemning the conditions in which Mursi had been held.

 Mursi died on Monday after collapsing in a Cairo court while on trial on espionage charges, authorities and a medical source said.
 The 67-year-old had been in jail since being toppled after barely a year in power, following mass protests against his rule.